 It had been booked since we went to see Mama Mia –link–

-Traveling was a nightmare due to works on the Warterloo line so we had to get the bus,
+Travelling was a nightmare due to works on the Waterloo line so we had to get the bus,

 It’s always a great feeling to see the theatre lit up with the current performance being shown,

 I did a little theatre spotting for fun and as they are near

 Aladdin The Musical shown at Prince Edward Theatre